C-CodeStack/github-starter/README.md

 # :wave: The Basics of GitHub

+Hey this is MR.C...
+This document has a bunch of stuff.
+It is all useful but I wanted to help you by pointing out the most important information for us.
+You can find this important info by `looking fot he highlighted text`

 ## 🤓 Course overview and learning outcomes

-The goal of this course is to give you a brief introduction to GitHub.
+The goal of this course is to give you a `brief introduction to GitHub`.
 We’ll also provide you with materials for further learning and a few ideas to get you started on our platform. 🚀

 ## :octocat: Git and GitHub

-Git is a **distributed Version Control System (VCS)**, which means it is a useful tool for easily tracking changes to your code, collaborating, and sharing.
+Git is a **distributed Version Control System (VCS)**, which means it is a useful tool for easily `tracking changes to your code, collaborating, and sharing`.
 With Git you can track the changes you make to your project so you always have a record of what you’ve worked on and can easily revert back to an older version if need be.
 It also makes working with others easier—groups of people can work together on the same project and merge their changes into one final source!

 GitHub is a way to use the same power of Git all online with an easy-to-use interface.
 It’s used across the software world and beyond to collaborate and maintain the history of projects.